 In order to follow this tutorial, you will need the following:

-This is not a tutorial about GWT or JSR168 Portlet but a focus on how to make them both work together to provide a nice UI.
+not a tutorial about GWT or JSR168 Portlet but a focus on how to make them both work together to provide a nice UI.
 Prior knowledge of building and deploying portlet applications and developing GWT applications is required.

 Once the development environment is ready, launch NetBeans and create a new web application project with Portlet and GWT support.
 Follow these steps in order to create web application with Portlet and GWT support.